furrlori-oss/hwip/docs/search-help.md

 - Referred to Corrective Action for Closure/Post-Closure: unit for which closure/post-closure requirements have been replaced by site-specific requirements developed for corrective action (hazardous waste cleanup) under regulatory authority.
 - Completed Post-Closure Care: unit for which the post-closure care period has been completed and not verified.

+Note: for information about the status of units at a TSDF, see the Permitting Details section of the Site Details Report.

 **Commercial Status**

 Search for Treatment, Storage, and Disposal Facilities based on the Commercial Status of the facilities' most recent hazardous waste management unit data.